 If you’ve been spending more time at home lately and miss that feeling of productivity, we’ve got some of our favorite hobbies to share with you that can restore that feeling.
 And best of all, each of them is very easy to start, and budget-friendly.
+And if you’ve always wanted to play golf but you don’t have a golf course near your home, then get a golf simulator.
+This gives you the ability to practice and improve your golf swing indoors, you can even equip yourself with the best sunglasses for golf players while you’re at it!
 Starting any of these activities will certainly give you a sense of accomplishment and satisfaction that will jump start your productivity in the rest of your life as well.

 Planting seeds and watching them grow is one of the simplest and most rewarding hobbies you can have!
 Usually this is a pretty inexpensive hobby as well – all you need to start is a pot, some potting soil, and seeds!
 Learn how to make your own succulent soil mix at home.
 We actually started our first vegetable garden last year growing tomatoes, green beans, and peppers.
 We loved it so much that we are expanding this year to tomatoes, hot and sweet peppers, green beans, cucumbers, carrots, basil, and cilantro.
 Caring for vegetables is pretty easy – make sure to water daily, and check “Water the plants” off your to-do list!
 When I first started my hunt for pepper mills, I was trying very hard not to buy from Peugeot because of the high price tag, however, having tried many others I found salt and pepper shakers amazon.
 I can confidently say that they are the very best you can buy.

 If growing vegetables is not something you’re interested in, even weeding small garden beds or landscaping can increase your feeling of productivity.
 There’s nothing more satisfying than transforming a weedy bed into an organized oasis.
 Check out our post on refreshing landscaping here!